vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 YATINDRA-MATA-DIPIKA [Advent VII].

 monic knowledge cannot spring from the avowed illusory nature of the (Vedic) texts.
 The conten- tion of (the Schools of) Bhaskara and Yadava for a combined Way of Works cum Knowledge, is likewise inadmissible.
-The Šaiva system is dis- carded by reason of its averring Pašupati as the Goal, and the smearing of ashes etc,-contrary to the spirit of the Vedas,-as the Means.""7
+The Śaiva system is dis- carded by reason of its averring Paśupati as the Goal, and the smearing of ashes etc,-contrary to the spirit of the Vedas,-as the Means.""7

 Thus consciousness has been expounded.